sagefy/sagefy/CONTRIBUTING.md

 Database
 --------

-- Database naming and conventions.
+- Table names are plural.
+- Field names are singular, unless an array.
+- Model names are singular.
+- Join tables should use both names, and both in plural form.
+- Don't use negative named booleans.
+Stay positive.
 - IDs are always randomly generated strings.
 - Include `created` and `modified`, using those exact names, when sensible.
 - Use `name` for title, name, or subject.
-- Use `body` for body, message, description..
+- Use `body` for body, message, description.
 - Use `kind` for kind or type.
 - When the number of kinds is unknown, use `tags` instead.
 - Use `_tablename` to refer to the name of another table.
-- Table names use all plural, field names are singular.
-Model names are singular.
-Use underscores.
-- Multiple join tables should use both names, and both in plural form.
 - When the relationship is...
     - 1 to 1: Should probably use embedding.
 Otherwise, use the same ID for both.
     - 1 to many: Put the "1" ID into the "many" rows.
     - Many to many: Embed IDs, otherwise use a join table.
-- Don't use negative named booleans.
-Stay positive.

 Coffeescript
 ------------